AMX-30E: Reconstruction

 The other 149 AMX-30Es were reconstructed to improve their mobility.
 The reconstruction consisted of the replacement of the original French transmission with the American Allison CD-850-6A.
 Furthermore, several parts of the tank, such as the brakes, were renovated in order to bring them up to their original standards.
 The CD-850-6A was an automatic transmission, with a triple differential providing two forward velocities and one reverse velocity.
 However, the new transmission resulted in a new problem.
 The excessive heat produced by the transmission reduced the vehicle's range.
 The reconstruction of the 149 AMX-30Es began in 1988, and these were designated AMX-30EM1s.
 In the early 1990s Spain received a large number of M60 Patton tanks, replacing its fleet of M47s and M48s, as well as its AMX-30EM1s.

 Export

 In the mid-1980s Indonesia approached Spain in an attempt to procure armaments for the modernization of its armed forces.
 Of the possible armaments for sale, Indonesia expressed interest in the procurement of the AMX-30.
 Although this deal fell through, in 2004 the Spanish and Colombian governments agreed on the sale of between 33 and 46 second-hand AMX-30EM2s, which had recently been replaced in the Spanish Army.
-However, the deal was canceled after José María Aznar was replaced by José Luis Rodríguez Zapatero as prime minister of Spain—the new Spanish government declared that Spain didn't even have enough AMX-30EM2s in working condition to sell to Colombia.
+However, the deal was cancelled after José María Aznar was replaced by José Luis Rodríguez Zapatero as prime minister of Spain, and the new Spanish government declared that Spain didn't even have enough AMX-30EM2s in working condition to sell to Colombia.